Priya-9731/CarParking/README.md

 Ensuring that the parking lot correctly handles concurrent parking without any exceptions or data corruption.

-Verifying that the number of parked cars is equal to the number of threads started.

 Confirming that all parked cars have unique car IDs.